DAY 1

 PANEL

-Powering The Demand Curve: Strategies to Capture ASEAN's Surging C&I Clean Energy Opportunity
+Powering the Demand Curve: Strategies to Capture ASEAN's Surging C&I Clean Energy Opportunity

 Clean energy demand from ASEAN’s commercial and industrial (C&I) sector is outpacing policy ambition and grid readiness.
 By 2030, clean energy procurement by C&I players in the region is forecast to grow at 18–22% CAGR, driven by hyperscale data centre expansion, export-oriented manufacturing, and corporate decarbonization mandates.
 The market for renewable energy procurement in the C&I segment alone is expected to surpass US$30 billion by 2030.